 Withdrawal of earnings may be subject to taxes and/or a 10% penalty, depending on your age and whether you've met the 5-year rule.
 Here's a quick rundown.

-This information was provided from Investopia.
+This information came from Investopedia.
 We encourage you to talk to your accountant about your specific situation before investing.

 A Roth IRA is an individual retirement account in which money grows tax-free and withdrawals in retirement are tax-free.
 Here are the five key characteristics of a Roth IRA.